 Ideas that can help you stay calm when a kid is yelling:

-Practice pausing before reacting – one of the MOST powerful things to practice for making more positive parenting choices.
+Pausing before reacting is one of the MOST powerful things to practice for making more positive parenting choices.
 You can build this skill.
 It takes practice, but you build your ability to pause each time you resist reacting right away.
 Even a second longer of pausing teaches your brains that, yes, you can pause.

 Remind yourself: This is their emergency not mine.
 I can help in an emergency by remaining calm.

-Repeat a mantra to yourself or out loud to your child, such as “You don’t have to like what someone is saying in order to treat them with respect.”
+Find a quote or mantra to repeat to yourself or out loud to your child, such as “You don’t have to like what someone is saying in order to treat them with respect.”

 Try the 3, 2, 1 Calm Down technique where you use your other senses to tune in to your environment and get calm.

-Count to yourself – 1,2,3,4,5,6,7,8,9,10… No, this is not a magical Stay Calm solution, however, when you find your thoughts running away with you and notice you’re getting angrier and angrier, you’re getting hooked in to your child’s yelling.
-By counting you give you can help keep your brain in neutral.
+1,2,3,4,5,6,7,8,9,10… No, this is not a magical stay calm solution, however, when you find your thoughts running away with you and notice you’re getting angrier and angrier, you’re getting hooked in to your child’s yelling.
+By counting you give yourself something else to focus on, which can help keep your brain in neutral.
 Sometimes when a kid is yelling, we can’t just leave the room, and yet we also can’t engage without making it worse – so counting might give you a way to stay put without yelling back.